English Machine Reading Comprehension Datasets: A Survey: Datasets

 \subsection{Quantitative Analysis}

 Each dataset's size is shown in Table~\ref{table:general}.
-The majority of datasets contain 100k+ questions which makes them suitable for training and/or fine tuning a deep learning model.
-A few datasets contain fewer than 10k samples: MultiRC (9.9k), Shmoop (7.2k), ReClor (6.1k), QAngaroo MedHop (2.5k), WikiQA (2k).
-Every dataset has its own structure and data format but we processed all datasets the same way extracting lists of questions, passages, and answers, including answer candidates, using the \textit{spaCy}\footnote{\url{spacy.io/api/tokenizer} -- l.v.
+About one-third of datasets contain 100k+ questions which makes them suitable for training and/or fine tuning a deep learning model.
+A few datasets contain fewer than 10k samples: MultiRC (9.9k), ARC (7,8k), Shmoop (7.2k), ReClor (6.1k), OpenBookQA(6k), QAngaroo MedHop (2.5k), WikiQA (2k).
+Every dataset has its own structure and data format.
+We processed all datasets extracting lists of questions, passages, and answers, including answer candidates, and then use the \textit{spaCy}\footnote{\url{spacy.io/api/tokenizer} -- l.v.
 03/2020} tokenizer.

-\paragraph{Question/Passage/Answer Length} The graphs in Fig.~\ref{fig:stat} provide more insight into the differences between the datasets in terms of answer, question, and passage length, as well as vocabulary size.\footnote{See supplementary materials Table~\ref{table:statistic} for details.} The outliers are highlighted.\footnote{We use \texttt{matplotlib} for calculation and visualisation: \url{https://matplotlib.org/} -- l.v.
-10/2020} The majority of datasets have a passage length under 1500 tokens with the median being 329 tokens but due to seven outliers the average number tokens is 1250 (Fig. \ref{fig:stat} (a)).
-Some datasets (MS MARCO, SearchQA, AmazonYesNo, AmazonQA, MedQA) have a collection of documents as a passage but others contain just a few sentences.
-The number of tokens in a question lies mostly between 5 and 20.
+\paragraph{Question/Passage/Answer Length} The graphs in Fig.~\ref{fig:stat} provide more insight into the differences between the datasets in terms of answer, question, and passage length, as well as vocabulary size.
+The outliers are highlighted.\footnote{We use \texttt{matplotlib} for calculation and visualisation: \url{https://matplotlib.org/} -- l.v.
+06/2021} The majority of datasets have a passage length under 1500 tokens with the median being 329 tokens but due to seven outliers, the average number of tokens is 1250 (Fig. \ref{fig:stat} (a)).
+Some datasets (MS MARCO, SearchQA, AmazonYesNo, AmazonQA, MedQA) have a collection of documents as a passage but others contain just a few sentences.\footnote{We consider facts (sentences) from ARC and QASC corpora as different passages. } The number of tokens in a question lies mostly between 5 and 20.
 Two datasets, ChildrenBookTest and WhoDidWhat, have on average more than 30 tokens per question while WikiReading, QAngaroo MedHop, and WikiHope have only 2 -- 3.5 average tokens per question (Fig. \ref{fig:stat} (b)).
 The majority of datasets contain fewer than 8 tokens per answer with the average being 3.5 tokens per answer.
-The NaturalQuestions is an outlier with average 164 tokens per answer\footnote{We focus on short answers, considering a long ones only if the short answer is not available.} (Fig. \ref{fig:stat} (c)).
+The NaturalQuestions is an outlier with average 164 tokens per answer\footnote{We focus on short answers, considering long ones only if the short answer is not available.} (Fig. \ref{fig:stat} (c)).